mxagar/census_model_deployment_fastapi/README.md

 # Census Model Deployment to Heroku Using FastAPI

-In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed to Heroku (among others) using FastAPI.
+In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed to Heroku and AWS ECS using FastAPI.
 The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry. **You can try the API here** (you might need to wait a bit the first time until the app awakens):

 [https://census-salary-model.herokuapp.com](https://census-salary-model.herokuapp.com)

 I forked the starter code for this project from a Udacity [exercise/demo repository](https://github.com/udacity/nd0821-c3-starter-code) and modified it to the present form, which deviates significantly from the original form.

 The focus of this project doesn't lie so much on the data processing, but on the techniques and technologies used for model/pipeline deployment.
-A list of the most important MLOps methods and tools is the following:
+A list of the most important MLOps methods and tools used is the following:

 - [x] Production-level inference pipeline definition
 - [x] Python packaging